-If anything can turn a midnight feeding into a (somewhat) luxurious experience, it’s the right rocker.
-As opposed to traditional rocking chairs, a glider can rock front to back, and some models even swivel and recline.
+If anything can turn a midnight feeding into a (somewhat) luxurious experience, it’s the right glider rocker.
+As opposed to traditional rocking chairs, gliders have seats that move forward and backward, with some models even made to swivel or recline.
 Generally, they offer a smoother, more comfortable ride.
-“The key to a good glider is that it’s comfortable enough to play host to constant late-night feedings and endless rocking sessions (often coupled with podcast-listening or mindless Instagram scrolling), but it’s not so big and bulky that it consumes the entire nursery,” says Ariane Goldman, founder of HATCH Collection.
-Below, five baby-gear experts’ favorite glider rockers to fit every budget and nursery decor style.
+“The key to a good glider is that it’s comfortable enough to play host to constant late-night feedings and endless rocking sessions (often coupled with podcast-listening or mindless Instagram scrolling),” says Ariane Goldman, the founder of maternitywear line HATCH Collection.
+To find the best glider rockers, we spoke to Goldman and seven other baby-gear experts and parents.
+Below, their ten favorites, which cover almost every décor style and budget.

 Best overall glider rocker